rvandegrift/rtlamr-collect/README.md

 ### Behavior
 On startup, rtlamr-collect attempts to pre-load data from InfluxDB to avoid writing duplicate data points between instances.

 rtlamr-collect reads IDM packets serialized as json from stdin and for each message determines the transmit offset time and compares this with previously received messages to determine how many new data points (if any) are in the current message.
-All new data points are written to the `power` measurement in InfluxDB.

 rtlamr-collect happily and gracefully collects and aggregates messages from as many meters as it sees on its input.